axelmoreen/AnkiBuddy/README.md

 # AnkiBuddy
-Add-on for Anki with a variety of practice tools.
+Add-on for Anki with a variety of tools for practice.

-This add-on does not aim to replace the core functionality of Anki, nor has it been tested alongside SRS at-length, so your mileage may vary.
-It is simply for fun and to experiment with.
-A mixture of different inputs and outputs can be great practice, but I cannot guarantee any particular outcome.
-Multiple choice and matching are easier than remembering a full notecard.
+This add-on does not replace the core functionality of Anki.
+It is meant for supplemental practice.
+It has not been tested at length with flashcards, so your mileage may vary.

-This add-on also does not write to or modify your existing Anki data at all, it only reads the deck information.
-So it is safe to use.
-But keep in mind it is still a very early version, so other issues in its usage may arise.
+This add-on does not write to or modify your existing Anki data at all, it only reads the deck information.
+So, it is safe to use.
+But keep in mind this is an early version, so some features may not work as intended.
 Supports PyQt5 and PyQt6 with compatibility shims.
 For best results, use Anki 2.1.54, but other versions of Anki 2.1 will likely work.

-~~Issues can be directed to the [issue tracker](https://github.com/axelmoreen/AnkiBuddy/issues) and contributions are always welcome.~~ (not released yet)

 # Features
 * List mode for manual practice
     * Custom layout based on card fields
     * Change size of the group to learn
     * Choose subsets of the deck (All, Learned, Lapsed, Unlearned)
-    * Set front / back columns to manually hide and show them
-    * Click on a row to view card
+    * Show and hide columns
+    * View card information from list
     * Export to .csv and to .txt (Experimental)
 * Practice mode for quizzing
     * Multiple choice - choose the correct answer from options